kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Normalization.md

 ###### 1º Normal Form

-Must fullfil the following rules:
+Must fullfil the following rules: rda
 * None of the attributes has more than 1 value.
 * If an attribute is present in different tables, it must have the same data type
 * Attributes names are unique, cannot be more than 1 with the same name.